Utica Zoo Interactive Map

 Vietnamese Pot-Bellied Pig

 Vietnamese pot-bellied pigs are a native swine of Southeast Asia (primarily in the Nam Định province of Vietnam) and since the 1980s have been imported into the United States as pets.
 In the wild, these pigs tend to form herds of considerable numbers.
-While in these herds, the pigs communicate with a variety of squeaks, grunts, gurgles, sneezes, and other sounds.
+In these herds, the pigs communicate with a large repertoire of sounds including grunts, snorts, squeaks, squeals, and more while using their snouts to forage for food in the dirt.

 Our Pigs: